 Introductory Korean is for students who cannot yet read or write in Hangeul.
 Students will learn to put consonants, vowels, and consonant-endings together to read and write with ease.
 Students will also learn basic phrases and grammar.

-To introduce students Korean sentence structures and verb conjugations so that students may be able to introduce themselves, describe people and objects in their immediate environment, and use shopping phrases.
+Students will learn Korean sentence structures and verb conjugations so that they can introduce themselves, describe people and objects in their immediate environment, and use shopping phrases.

 Our Basic B class is a continuation of the Basic A class.
 Newcomers who pass the Proficiency Examination for this level are also eligible to take this course, but students must already be comfortable reading and writing in Hangeul.
 This class introduces a higher level of basic grammar, vocabulary, and language structure, so students can build tools to converse more confidently and become more familiar with the spoken and written Korean language.
 This class uses interactive exercises to improve conversational skills through grammatical accuracy and situational drills.